-Services that are covered for youWhat you must pay wheyou get these services Durable medical equipment (DME) and related supplies (continued) Your cost-sharing for Medicare oxygen equipment coverage is 0%-20%, every month.
-Your cost-sharing will not change after being enrolled for 36 months in SCAN MyChoice.
-Prior authorization rules apply Emergency care Emergency care refers to services that are:Furnished by a provider qualified to furnish emergency \$90 copayment for each visit. services, and Needed to evaluate or stabilize an emergency medical condition.
-The copayment is waived if you are admitted to the hospital as an inpatient A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require either immediately or after a period of observation. immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is Cost-sharing for necessary emergency services furnished out- of-network is the same as for such services furnished in- network. stabilized, you must have your inpatient care at the out-of-network hospital If you require monitoring or a period of recovery after your emergency care, you may be placed in "observation" status.
+Cost-sharing for necessary emergency services furnished outof-network is the same as for such services furnished innetwork.
+If you require monitoring or a period of recovery after your emergency care, you may be placed in "observation" status.
 This may require you to stay at the facility for several hours or overnight if needed.
-In this event, you will only pay your authorized by the plan and your cost is the cost- sharing you would pay at a network hospital. emergency care copayment while under observation.
-If your condition allows you to return to a network hospital, care will be arranged as medically necessary (including transfer).
+In this event, you will only pay your emergency care copayment while under observation. \$90 copayment for each visit.
+The copayment is waived if you are admitted to the hospital as an inpatient either immediately or after a period of observation.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost- sharing you would pay at a network hospital.
+If your condition allows you to return to a network hospital, care will be arranged as medically necessary (including